The Presidential Scholars Program

 Average ACT: 25

-Your High Point University Undergraduate Admissions Application serves as your Presidential Scholarship Application – there is no separate application that you need to submit in order to be considered for the Presidential Scholarship Program.
-To be considered for our Presidential Scholarship Program, you must submit official SAT or ACT scores from the College Board.
+Your High Point University Undergraduate Admissions Application serves as your Presidential Scholars Application – there is no separate application that you need to submit in order to be considered for the Presidential Scholars Program.
+To be considered for our Presidential Scholars Program, you may choose whether or not to submit official SAT or ACT scores from the College Board.
+Consult our full page on test optional admissions for more information.